crazyming411/CS321202-Assignment1/README.md

 	Set your `username` and `password` (LINE 14, 15) for the selected `host` (LINE 12).

 4. You will get a message `Successfully sent.` inside the console if the mail is sent successfully.

-© Copyright by ChenYu Hsu 2011 All Rights Reserved.